webrecorder/pywb/README.rst

 A more `detailed tutorial is available on the wiki <https://github.com/ikreymer/pywb/wiki/Auto-Configuration-and-Wayback-Collections-Manager>`_.

-Legacy `installation instructions <https://github.com/ikreymer/pywb/blob/master/INSTALL.rst>`_ contains additional installation and testing examples, using a ``config.yaml`` file.
-These instructions are from pre 0.9.0 versions but will continue to work in this version.
+Legacy `installation instructions <https://github.com/ikreymer/pywb/blob/0.9.0b/INSTALL.rst>`_ contains additional installation and testing examples, using a ``config.yaml`` file.
+These instructions are from previous releases but still apply for pywb 0.9.0.

 Running Samples / Other Projects